sajjjadayobi/ParsBigBird/README.md

 # ParsBigBird: Persian Bert For **Long-Range** Sequences
-[Bert](https://arxiv.org/abs/1810.04805) and [ParsBert](https://arxiv.org/abs/2005.12515) can handle texts of token lengths up to 512, but many tasks such as summarization and question answering require longer texts.
-[BigBird](https://arxiv.org/abs/2007.14062) model can handle text until **4096** due to sparse attention, in this work we've trained big bird model for Persian language to process texts up to 4096 in Persian(farsi) language
+The [Bert](https://arxiv.org/abs/1810.04805) and [ParsBert](https://arxiv.org/abs/2005.12515) algorithms can handle texts with token lengths of up to 512, however, many tasks such as summarizing and answering questions require longer texts.
+In our work, we have trained the [BigBird](https://arxiv.org/abs/2007.14062) model for the Persian language to process texts up to 4096 in the Farsi (Persian) language using sparse attention.

 ## Evaluation: 🌡️
-we have evaluated the model on two tasks with different seqence lengths, SnappFood Sentiment Analysis dataset and PerisanQA Question-Answering dataset
+We have evaluated the model on two tasks with different seqence lengths, SnappFood Sentiment Analysis dataset and PerisanQA Question-Answering dataset

 |         Name       | Params |    SnappFood (Acc)   |  PersianQA (F1)   |
 | :----------------: | :----: | :------------------: | :---------------: |